Civil and Environmental Engineering Ph.D.

 All students must meet the Requirements for the Doctor of Philosophy Degree

 A graduate program in Civil and Environmental Engineering (CEE) that leads to the doctor of philosophy degree is offered.
 The curricular and research programs emphasize engineering related to environmental and hydrological processes, sustainable transportation systems, materials, and geotechnical, geoenvironmental and structural engineering.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

-A Master of Science or Bachelor of Science degree in engineering is preferred, but applicants with a M.S. or B.S. degree in one of the sciences are often accepted.
-The latter, however, should have a minimum of the following mathematics and science course work prior to admission: three semesters of calculus, one semester of differential equations, one semester of calculus-based physics (UVM’s PHYS 031 equivalent), and chemistry (UVM’s CHEM 031 equivalent).
+A M.S. or B.S. degree in engineering is preferred, but applicants with a M.S. or B.S. in 1 of the sciences are often accepted.
+The latter, however, should have a minimum of the following mathematics and science course work prior to admission: calculus through differential equations (UVM’s MATH 271 equivalent), calculus-based physics (UVM’s PHYS 031 equivalent), and chemistry (UVM’s CHEM 031 equivalent).
 Specific course work may be required of those who lack a sufficiently strong engineering background.
 Satisfactory academic performance as measured by grades and scores on the Graduate Record Exam are required.
 GRE is waived for graduates of the University of Vermont.
 Applicants whose native language is not English or who have not received their education in English must present satisfactory results from the TOEFL or IELTS examination.
 Completed applications are due February 1.

 Minimum Requirements for the Degree of Doctor of Philosophy

 In addition to advancement to candidacy, the student must:

-- Present at least seventy-five credits in approved course work and research (including those required for advancement to candidacy), of which at least thirty-five credits are in research and six credits are in coursework, 15 of which must be graded at UVM.
-A minimum of 15 credits of coursework (taken at UVM or transferred or a combination) must be in Civil and Environmental Engineering
+- Present at least 75 credits in approved course work and research (including those required for advancement to candidacy), of which at least 35 credits are in research, at least 30 credits are in coursework, 15 of which must be graded at UVM.
+A minimum of 15 credits of coursework (taken at UVM or transferred or a combination) must be in Civil and Environmental Engineering (CE).

 - Write and successfully defend an acceptable dissertation